Common Ground Events

 -

 "Common Ground Continued" invites campus experts to respond and react to what Common Ground speakers share at our Common Ground events.
-Robert Martin, Walcott-Bartlett professor and associate chair of government, and Annabelle Hutchinson, assistant professor of government, will respond to our November 3 event about the power of the President that featured Bob Bauer and Jack Goldsmith.
-Rob and Martin will examine the speaker's arguments, respond to information shared from their expertise and background, and answer audience questions.
-Lunch will ...
+Professors Doug Ambrose, Maurice Isserman, and Rob Martin will respond to the April 22 event "The Meaning of the Declaration of Independence: From 1776 to 2026" that featured David Blight and Lucas Morel.
+Ambrose, Isserman, and Martin will examine the speaker's accounts, add their own perspectives, and answer audience questions.
+Lunch will be provided.
+Douglas Ambrose is the Christian A. Johnson Excellence in T...

 Contact